 Section 1: Introduction A. About this Course B. Learning Objectives Section 2: The Start of Modern Policing A. The Start of Modern Policing B. Peel's Principles of Policing C. An Interesting Fact D. The Start of Modern Policing Section 3: Public Expectations for Officers A. Public Expectations for Officers B. An Interesting Fact C. Public Expectations for Officers Section 4: Basics of Law Enforcement Civil Liability A. Basics of Law Enforcement Civil Liability B. Basics of Law Enforcement Liability C. Basics of Law Enforcement Civil Liability Section 5: 42 USC §1983 – Civil Rights A. 42 USC §1983 – Civil Rights B. Four-Part Test for Officer Liability C. Qualified Immunity – at the Federal Level D. 42 USC §1983 – Civil Rights E. Scope of Authority F. Discretionary v.
 Ministerial Duties G. Made in Good Faith H. Simple & Effective Solutions!
 I. 42 USC Â§1983 - Civil Rights Section 6: Monell & Policies & Procedures A. Monell v.
 Department of Social Services B. Where do Law Enforcement Standards come from?
 C. Your First Policy Manual – US Constitution D. The Key Features of Defensible Policies E. Monell & Policies & Procedures F. An Interesting Fact G. Monell v.
 Department of Social Services H. Monell & Policies & Procedures Section 7: In-Custody Deaths A. In-Custody Deaths B. Important Terms C. In-Custody Deaths D. An Interesting Fact E. In-Custody Deaths F. An Interesting Fact G. In-Custody Deaths Section 8: Conclusion A. Summary B. References C. Congratulations

 David Lee Salmon has a BS in Criminal Justice from San Houston State University, Texas.
 David's background includes being a Law Enforcement and Jail Risk Manager, as well as having served in the U.S. Army Military Intelligence.
 He currently is the OSS Academy Training Coordinator, based in Texas, providing Law Enforcement and Corrections staff with online training.
 David also serves as the Vice-President of the OSS Law Enforcement Advisors, which provides risk management services, expert witness services, training programs, and law enforcement management tools.
-Disclosure: David Lee Salmon II, BS has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: David Lee Salmon II, BS has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.